Understand why you behave the way you do.

 The term good enough is used to describe whether the parenting you received was adequate or not.
 Parents do not have to be exceptional to raise healthy children, but they do have to be good enough.

 Dr. Laura Brown, clinical psychologist and author, describes The Most Basic Contract, which is an unwritten contract that new parents enter into when they decide to raise a child.
 In this contract, they agree to be good enough parents to their child until the child reaches adulthood.
+They agree to love, value, protect, encourage, and nurture the child.
 This is where the bar has been set, by evolution, to ensure the survival of the species.

-If you had good enough parents as a child, you learned how to self-regulate, which means how to regulate your own emotions, and how to remain in what is referred to as optimal arousal most of the time.
+If you had good enough parents as a child, you learned how to self-regulate emotionally, which means to regulate your emotions on your own, independent of help from others, and how to remain in what is referred to as optimal arousal the majority of the time.

 Some people did not receive good enough parenting.

-When you did not have good enough parents, which is often the case for people with developmental trauma backgrounds, you learned as a child, appropriately, that the world is not safe.
+When you did not have good enough parents, which is often the case for people with developmental trauma histories, you learned, quite appropriately, that the world is not safe.

-To help protect you when you were in danger as a child, your primitive brain, which is not under conscious control, learned to move you out of optimal arousal and into hyperarousal, which most people know as fight-or-flight, so that you could defend yourself from danger in your environment to the best of your ability.
+To help protect you when you were in danger as a child, your primitive brain, which is not under conscious control, learned to move you out of optimal arousal and into hyperarousal, which most people know as fight or flight, so that you could defend yourself from danger in your environment to the best of your ability.
+There are two additional states you may not be familiar with in hyperarousal.
+These are attachment cry, and freeze.

 In hyperarousal, your primitive brain run the show.

 In hyperarousal, your thinking brain goes off-line and your primitive brain runs the show.
-You experience an increased level of activation, also referred to as the level of energy in your system, which is the result of an adrenaline rush.
+You experience an increased level of activation, also referred to as the level of energy in your system, as the result of an adrenaline rush.

-In hyperarousal, you are hi-jacked, or triggered.
-Your body believes it is facing a predator, like a grizzly bear or cougar, or another dangerous human being.
-Your body believes that death is imminent.
+In hyperarousal, your brain and body are hi-jacked, or triggered.
+Your system believes it is facing a predator, like a grizzly bear or cougar or dangerous human being.
+Your primitive brain believes that death is imminent.

-You find yourself in one of four states in hyperarousal.
-These can be fight, flight, attachment cry or freeze.
+You find yourself in one of four states in hyperarousal, and may rapidly cycle through all of them.
+These states are fight, flight, attachment cry or freeze.

 Frequently being in a state of hyperarousal as a child helped you to survive, if you didn’t have good enough parents.
 It prepared you to high tail it out of there, for example, if your alcoholic dad was looking for you with his belt out.